Skip to main content

 creative_idintegerNoCreative identifier

-sub1sub5stringNoSub-placement tracking values
+sub1sub10stringNoAffiliate sub-placement tracking values

 source_idstringNoTraffic source identifier

-fbclidstringNoFacebook click ID
+fbclidstringNoFacebook click ID (auto-detected from the URL if omitted)

-gclidstringNoGoogle click ID
+gclidstringNoGoogle click ID (auto-detected from the URL if omitted)

-ttclidstringNoTikTok click ID
+ttclidstringNoTikTok click ID (auto-detected from the URL if omitted)

 tracking_domainstringNoTracking domain override (for multi-tenant setups — see Configuration)